 - Sponges or paper towels

 This is a large piece of Oasis or synthetic clay.
-This is the same material that is sold in home and garden centers.
+It’s the same material that is sold in home and garden centers.
 The Oasis is housed in either plastic or metal grills that are created to disperse perfect 70-75% humidity throughout the humidor.

 Depending on size, they keep anywhere from 50-100 cigars fresh.
 They range in price from $6.00 all the way up to $50.00.
 In essence, they all do the same job.
-Many times you are just paying for a fancy case or popular brand name.
+On many occasions, you’re just paying for a fancy case or popular brand name.

 Sponges or Paper Towels – Homemade Humidification